jesseday/lando-db-connect/README.md

 restarted or rebuilt.
 This makes connecting with a database tool like TablePlus a pain since the connection port needs to be changed every time the application is restarted.

+If you prefer to use the mysql shell, this plugin is not for you as Lando comes with a connection command out of the box.

 This plugin uses the connection information from lando to open the connection in the tool of your choice.
 It essentially runs `open mysql://user:password@127.0.0.1:port/database`.
 Currently, the plugin supports mysql and postgres.